How to Care for Your PICC Line at Home

 • Keep pets and children away from your PICC.

-How to care for your PICC dressing
+How to care for your PICC bandage

 Follow these instructions at home:

-Disposal of supplies
+Disposing of supplies

 General instructions